describo/describo.github.io/src/docs/articles/taytay-sings-the-budget-blues.md

 ## 2024 Australian Federal Budget Papers

 A topic that affects all of us, the Federal Budget Papers are dense with information covering (in theory) all aspects of the Australian economy.
-So, in the first instance, let's get an overview of what's contained.
+So, let's start with getting an overview of what's contained in the documents.

 In the following screenshot you'll see that 4 documents have been selected for interrogation.
 Note that the Budget Overview document is a Microsoft Word document and the other 3 are PDF documents.
 Within seconds the assistant has provided a page count (371 pages) and a detailed summary.

-<ImageComponent src="/images/articles/taytay-sings-the-budget-blues/budget-image1.png"></ImageComponent>

-Let's see what else we can discover.

-<ImageComponent src="/images/articles/taytay-sings-the-budget-blues/budget-image2.png"></ImageComponent>
+<ImageComponent src="/images/articles/taytay-sings-the-budget-blues/budget-image1.webp"></ImageComponent>

-Just from this short example we have easily determined what the content is about and pulled specific information from it.
-Specifically, we have identified the largest contributors to revenue and the largest costs whilst also drilling down into the details of the excise contribution to total revenue.
+What else we can discover?
+In the following screenshot we have identified the largest contributors to revenue and the largest costs whilst also drilling down into the details of the excise contribution to total revenue.

+<ImageComponent src="/images/articles/taytay-sings-the-budget-blues/budget-image2.webp"></ImageComponent>

 Cost of living has been in the news almost daily since then.
 Let's see what the budget has to say about the measures introduced with respect to minority groups and young adults.

-<ImageComponent src="/images/articles/taytay-sings-the-budget-blues/budget-image3.png"></ImageComponent>
+<ImageComponent src="/images/articles/taytay-sings-the-budget-blues/budget-image3.webp"></ImageComponent>

 Everything you see in the conversation has come from the selected documents.
 Whilst you can get that information yourself, with the help of the Describo Assistant, the cognitive load of this work is greatly reduced.
-Leaving you to focus on the bigger picture.
+Leaving you to focus on the big picture.

 When you're ready, you can download the conversation (note the licensing statement in the header).